p1

 No One Is Above The Law

 If you asked me when I was in high school, why some countries are poor and some are rich, I’d probably have mumbled something about natural resources.
 If you asked the same question while I was in college, I would have replied, “A freedom-oriented economic system.”
 Ask me now and I’d add the importance of the Rule of Law.
+In a nutshell, Rule of Law ensures that those who happen to have

 Read more